by John Ellis

 Trust me, that stranger, if he’s a little boy, lies awake at night, scared because he believes he’s all alone in his doubts, fears, and questions and that he has no one to talk to.

-And, for me, that’s when, no matter how hard the authority figures attempted to bar the entrance, the MTV generation stepped in and deceitfully said, “We understand.”
+And, for me, that’s when, no matter how hard the authority figures attempted to bar the entrance, the MTV generation stepped in and declared, “We understand.”

 Even more important than the people on the periphery of my existence to my embrace of godlessness, the secretive, forbidden music called rock and roll began to pique my interest.